SarahFaller213/StartIQ/README_codeBase.md

-Team Members:
+## README for Code Base Interview.
+### Author: Amy Kim , Sarah Faller

+###### main contributions:
-Sarah
+* Sarah
-	- work mostly on Community page, profile edit, sign up, sign in, UI for idea edit, creating tokens
+    * work mostly on Community page, profile edit, sign up, sign in, UI for idea edit, creating tokens
-	- however, a lot of it was collaborative
+    *  however, a lot of it was collaborative
-Amy
+*   Amy
-	- Work mostly on Database integrating with React and Firebase.
+    *   Work mostly on Database integration with Firebase and UI of the app.
-	- Dashboard with idea edits and comments, Admin Page tokens, and Mentor dashboard and Routes Navigation
+    *   Primarily on Dashboard with idea edits and comments, Admin token generation, Mentor dashboard and Routes Navigation.

-Attributions/ turtorial
+###### Attributions/ turtorial / external libraries:
-	-Got guidlines on how to set up authentication with email and google from : https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/#react-application-setup
+* Got guidlines on how to set up authentication with email and google from : https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/#react-application-setup
+* react-router-dom
+* react-bootstrap
+    * Modals, Cards, Forms.
+* react-quill
+    * Use react-quill library with some modifications for customizing the features.